Boat Title Search

 Closings and Settlements - Boat closings, settlements, and disbursements should never be finalized unless you are convinced that the seller is capable of producing a marketable and unencumbered title.
 You should also have full confidence in the seller's wherewithal to make good on any representations or guarantees of title.
 If such conditions do not exist, it may be prudent to establish a reserve or holdback to cover any such contingencies.
 A seller may have less motivation for correcting any title deficiencies once the purchase price has been fully paid.

 Title Search Resources - There are a number of resources on the internet which can offer assistance with researching boat titles.
 Although federal and state agencies are among these, they are typically narrow in scope and limited by anti-disclosure restrictions.
-The database page of our web site also contains a compete listing of online boat title search resources, including our very own BoatScope database service.
-This includes a hull number verification checker, a listing of all Coast Guard documented boats, certain historical data, and information on how to obtain state registration records.
+The database page of this web site also contains information about our BoatScope database service.

 Professional Assistance - As you can see, boat title research can be quite challenging unless you have a good working knowledge of how this all comes together.
 It may therefore be worthwhile to have a boat titling or documentation professional review all of the seller's items and perhaps assist with the overall process of researching the title.
 In any event, you should seek counsel from a qualified attorney if any titling related issues remain unresolved before finalizing a boat purchase transaction.